Ambulance driver allegedly takes sleep medication hours before roll-over crash

 Initially, the driver told officers a deer ran out in front of the vehicle, but deputies say the story kept changing.

-Those documents say Jarrell told deputies he took several sleeping pills about four hours before being dispatched to take a transport run.
+Those documents say the driver told deputies he took several sleeping pills about four hours before being dispatched to take a transport run.

-The citation says Jarrell stated he tried to refuse taking the transport call, because he didn’t believe he should be driving-- however, he stated he was told by a dispatcher he had to take the transport.
+The citation says they stated they tried to refuse taking the transport call, because he didn’t believe he should be driving-- however, he stated he was told by a dispatcher he had to take the transport.

 Officials conducted a field sobriety test and arrested the driver under suspicion of DUI.

-The Boyd County Sheriff’s Office says 38-year-old Patrick Todd Jarrell, could be facing additional charges once the investigation is complete.
+The Boyd County Sheriff’s Office says the driver could be facing additional charges once the investigation is complete.

 Copyright 2022 WSAZ.
 All rights reserved.